 This report concludes the Accommodation Review and the outcomes of the Joint Member Working Group on the Future Office Accommodation Project.
 The report seeks to address three areas which Members will wish to consider in reaching a recommendation to Cabinet, namely, the financial implications of a move to the Horizon Centre taking into account the additional information obtained, the future use of the site of the current Council Office in Long Stratton and how the needs of the residents who will be impacted, by having further to travel should they wish to visit the Council's offices, are to be addressed

 Members are asked to consider the recommendation of purchasing the Horizon Centre as the Council's main offices.

 Recommendations:

-To recommend to Cabinet that they recommend to Council to:
+That Cabinet recommends to Council to:

 1. Agree to purchase the Horizon Centre jointly.